MarcusWegener/Export2Dataflow/README.md

 # Export2Dataflow
-This repository contains everything needed to run the Export2Dataflow PowerShell script as an External Tool in the Power BI Desktop and export the Power Query to a Dataflow JSON file.
+This repository contains everything needed to run the Export2Dataflow PowerShell script as an External Tool in the Power BI Desktop and export the Power Query to a Dataflow JSON file or publishes it to the Power BI service.

 ## Disclaimer
 Please know, that everything I have created and shared on the blogpost and on GitHub is based on best effort.
 No rights can be derived, as well as I am not liable for the use or misuse of the solution or possible damage resulting from this.
 Use of the solutions and execution of the scripts is all on your own risk and your own responsibility.